Red Flags in Dating: When to Trust Your Gut Feeling

 Fear is loud and circular.
 It says: what if he leaves me, what if I’m never enough, what if I’m always going to pick the wrong person.
 It loops.
 It demands constant reassurance.
 It comes back with new questions.

 Here’s how to know the difference: intuition doesn’t need you to keep convincing yourself.
 Fear does.
 Intuition arrives and lands.
 Fear spins.
-The April 17 New Moon is a powerful moment for this distinction.
-New Moons call you inward, inviting you to release what doesn’t serve you and set clearer intentions for what comes next.
-Use that quieter space to sit with one question: am I feeling fear because this is new and unfamiliar, or am I sensing something real about this person that actually conflicts with my values?
+Use a quiet moment, whether during meditation, a long walk, or just lying still before sleep, to sit with one question: am I feeling fear because this is new and unfamiliar, or am I sensing something real about this person that actually conflicts with my values?
 The answer that comes in stillness, not in the spinning, is your intuition.
 Trust that voice.

 What a Love Psychic Sees in Your Dating Energy